What Is the Function of the Kernel of an Operating System? A Detailed Guide

 DataProt is supported by its audience.
 When you buy through links on our site, we may earn a commission.
 This, however, does not influence the evaluations in our reviews.
 Learn More.

 What do you have when you take a kernel out of an operating system?
-If you're not sure, don't feel bad.
+If you don’t know, don’t feel bad.
 It’s perfectly normal for a Windows or macOS user not to know what the kernel is or what it does.
-If you are a Linux user, though?
-Shame on you.

-Kernel operations are a kind of behind-the-scenes thing that most people don't ever think about, let alone understand, but if you take a kernel out, your device becomes an expensive paperweight.
-So, what is the function of the kernel of an operating system?
-Let’s find out.
+Kernel operations are a behind-the-scenes thing that most people don’t ever think about, let alone understand.
+Still, if you remove a kernel, your device becomes an expensive paperweight

 What Is Kernel?